 Statement of Cash Flows - Classification of Certain Cash Receipts and Cash Payments.
 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows - Classification of Certain Cash Receipts and Cash Payments, which clarifies the presentation and classification of certain cash receipts and cash payments in the statement of cash flows.
 This guidance is effective for financial statements issued for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 Early adoption is permitted.
-We are currently evaluating the impact that the standard will have on our consolidated financial statements and related disclosures.
+We do not expect this standard to have a material impact on our consolidated financial statements.

 Statement of Cash Flows (Topic 230): Restricted Cash.
 In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
 The guidance requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Therefore, amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-The standard is effective for fiscal years beginning after December 15, 2017, and interim period within those fiscal years.
-Early adoption is permitted, including adoption in an interim period.
-The standard should be applied using a retrospective transition method to each period presented.
-We are currently evaluating the impact of adopting this standard on our consolidated financial statements.
-For the years ended December 31, 2015 and 2016, the amount of changes in restricted cash that were included in investing activities was RMB125.0 million and RMB229.6 million (US\$33.1 million), respectively.
+The standard is effective for fiscal years beginning after December 15, 2017, and interim period within those fiscal years and is applied retrospectively.
+We have early adopted this guidance retrospectively.
+Accordingly, the item "changes in restricted cash" previously included in investing activities in the consolidated statements of cash flows for the years ended December 31, 2015 and 2016 with an amount of RMB125.0 million and RMB229.6 million, respectively, had been removed from cash flows from investing activities and included in beginning and ending cash, cash equivalents and restricted cash balances retrospectively.
+The following table provides a reconciliation of cash, cash equivalents, and restricted cash reported within the balance sheet that sum to the total of the same such amounts shown in the statement of cash flows.